-- We discuss so far the internal space of fermions describing their internal space with Clifford odd "basis vectors". - ► The detailed study of the Clifford even "basis vectors", describing the internal space of bosons, together with the Clifford odd "basis vectors", describing the internal space of fermions will be presented in a separate talk.
+- ▶ o We discuss so far the internal space of fermions describing their internal space with Clifford odd "basis vectors". - ▶ o The detailed study of the Clifford even "basis vectors", describing the internal space of bosons, together with the Clifford odd "basis vectors", describing the internal space of fermions was presented in the Workshop of this Forum one hour ago, when we made the first step in confronting the internal spaces, described by the Clifford odd and even "basis vectors", with those in strings theories.